10 Beautiful Mountains In Japan (with Hiking Information)

 How hard is it to hike Mount Tate?

-The complete experience of hiking Mount Tate follows the Three Peak Circuit Hike from Tateyama Murodo.
+The complete experience of hiking Mount Tate follows the Three Peak Circuit Hike from the Tateyama Murodo.
 This course is moderately easy, but it could take up to three days to finish.
-The hiking trail has a 755 m (2477 ft) elevation gain and a total horizontal distance of 13.3 kilometers (8.26 miles)
+The hiking trail has a 755 m (2477 ft) elevation gain and a total horizontal distance of 13.3 kilometers (8.26 miles).

 Source: hikesinjapan.yamakei-online.com